7 Reasons For Low Sperm Count: How Low Is Too Low?

 - It is important to have healthy vitamin and mineral levels in your body for better functioning of hormones.

-- The disturbed hormonal level may affect the functioning of the reproduction system and might cause lower sperm count too.
+- The disturbed hormonal level may affect the functioning of the reproduction system and might cause a lower sperm count too.

 How To Know Your Sperm Count?